 Lenscrafters has a proprietary technology only found in the stores.
 It’s called Clarifeye and is exactly the sort of robot doctor we were promised by the Jetsons in our dim and distant youth.
 It’s operated in tandem with qualified doctors and technicians, and claims it captures up to five times more medical data than a human-only procedure, in a fraction of the time.
 Whether this translates into better contact lens prescriptions is anyone’s guess, but where health is concerned, the more information the better.

-Lenscrafters is obviously very much a part of the eyecare establishment, and it’s clear that getting your order to you, and keeping your business is important to the company.
-It is very upfront about funding your contact purchase with some of the best vision insurance companies, and have a uniquely simple form which is very easy to find and use.
+LensCrafters is obviously very much a part of the eyecare establishment, and it’s clear that getting your order to you, and keeping your business is important to the company.
+It is very upfront about funding your contact purchase with insurance, and have a uniquely simple form which is very easy to find and use.
 The company also has the most complete list of rebates available on brands and styles, and links to the relevant site are well signposted.
 This doesn’t take all of the hassle out of the rebate system, but it’s refreshing to see someone making the effort.